c-minz/c-minz.github.io/_pages/talks.md

 This page is under construction.

-The seminar talks and conference contributions listed here include project supervisors or collaborators of the project work presented.
+The seminar talks and conference contributions listed here include project supervisors and collaborators of the presented work in alphabetical order.
-Note that the slides, posters and additional material has not been peer reviewed.
+Note that the slides (in handout version), posters and additional materials have not been peer reviewed.
-Please refer to corresponding publications.
+Please find corresponding publications under the specified arXiv-IDs.

 <div class="publications">